 Welcome to the CBCRE

-Across the region, there was an increase in inventory, in Stowe and Lamoille North there was a 10% increase in new listings compared to last year.
-In Stowe, it was more pronounced in that there was a 28% jump in new listings.
-Waterbury saw a decrease in inventory, dropping by 28%.
+Across the region, there was a reduction in inventory, in Stowe and Lamoille North there was a 7% dip in new listings compared to last year.
+In Stowe, it was more pronounced in that there was a 18% drop in new listings.
+Waterbury saw an increase of 10% year over year.
+Seasonality does play a factor into the reduction of listings this time of year, as we progress into the final half of Q2 there’s an expectation that inventory will grow as sellers look to capitalize on the continued buyer demand.

 View the stats in detail by clicking on the town name below.